oVirt/ovirt-site/source/api/ovirtschedulerapi.html.md

 Last updated: ,

-### Benefit to oVirt

-*   Allow others to integrate with oVirt's Scheduler.
-*   Allow users to add their own scheduling logic.
-*   Should allow other languages (Python), run as script/dynamically.
-*   Load balancing policies can be overwritten.
-*   Provides modularity and boundaries.

 ### Detailed Description

-#### oVirt Scheduler concepts
+#### oVirt Scheduler Concepts

-*   Supports filters for hard constraints and cost functions for soft constraints.
+*   Supports filters for hard constraints; filters out hosts according to a specific logic, then chained to allow complete filtering.
+This allows clearer code and robustness.
+Existing logic (pin-to-host, memory limitations, etc.) will be translated into filters.
+*   Supports Cost Functions for soft constraints; scores filtered hosts according to a specific logic.
+Cost Functions also allows chaining for the same reasons.
 *   Load balancing policies related to filters and cost functions.
-*   Existing logic (pin-to-host, memory limitations, etc) will be translated into filters.
-*   Existing load balancing policies will be translated to the new format.
+Balancing logic allows auto selection of a VM for migration (from over utilized host to non-over utilized hosts).
+Existing load balancing policies will be translated to the new format.
 *   Additional policies, filters and cost functions may be added by users.
 *   Supports Python (we may be able to allow others as well).